flhond/flhond/Student/05-idps.md

 ## Success Criteria

-1. You detect the port scan trought the Azure Log Analitycs.
+1. You detect the port scan through the Azure Log Analitycs.
 2. You have updated the IDPS policy.
-3. You blocked the network malicious attack .
+3. You blocked the network malicious attack.

 ## Learning Resources